kubernetes/community/contributors/design-proposals/raw-block-pv.md

   implemented in the community.
 This requirement is better described in the design PR discussion and will be implemented as a separate initiative.
   In addition, in-tree provisioners should be able to gracefully ignore volumeMode API objects for plugins that haven't been updated to accept this value.
+Therefore, we will have to update the pv controller to not invoke dynamic provisioning for PVC.volumeMode ==
+  Block.
 Acceptable values for volumeMode are 'Block' and 'Filesystem'.
 Where 'Filesystem' is the default value today and not required to be set in the PV/PVC.

   It is important to note that when a PV is bound, it is either bound as a raw block device or formatted with a filesystem.
 Therefore,